BOOK NOW WITH OUR FLEXIBLE TRAVEL POLICY

 Torres del Paine

-Today, your ultimate adventure in Patagonia begins; the W Circuit in Torres del Paine National Park.
+Today, your ultimate hiking tour in Torres del Paine begins; the W Circuit in Torres del Paine National Park.
 This protected area, declared a Natural Biosphere Reserve by UNESCO, is visited by thousands of travelers each year.
 But not all of them venture to complete the 5-day W Circuit, named after the shape the circuit depicts on the map.

 The journey starts with a pick-up from your hotel and a transfer to the bus station of Puerto Natales.